Pokkuveyil

 Pokkuveyil won Aravindan the State Film Award for best director.

 The film stars Balachandran Chullikad, Kalpana, S. Satish Kumar, Kalabhavan Ansar, and Chavara V. P. Nair.
 The score was composed by Rajeev Taranath and Hariprasad Chaurasia.

 Plot

 The movie won the Rajat Kamal for the second-best movie in the country for the year 1982.
-It was screened in several international film festivals, including Cannes.
+It was screened at several international film festivals, including Cannes.

 Pokkuveyil won Aravindan the State Film Award for best director.
 The background music was done by Hari Prasad Chaurasia with the flute.
 Shaji N. Karun's outstanding work behind the camera was one of the main highlights of this movie.